FarsetLabs/farsetlabs.github.io/about/rules_and_policies.md

  * Live and let live;
  * Do not be either on fire or asleep in the space;
  * Park safely &amp; respect the tenants at Weavers’ Court
+ * Any communal equipment such as monitors/keyboards/mice etc. should be returned to appropriate storage locations (available in the workshop and coworking space) for others to use.

 ### Health &amp; Safety